IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

     - targets: ['localhost:25500']
 ```
 ## Metric Names
-The set of metrics exposed in continuously increasing as this is active development
+The exact set of metric names exposed is a mix of static and dynamically named metrics.
 The metric names chosen for this endpoint are a hybrid of prometheus naming conventions and the pre-defined metrics of IBMStreams.
+Metric prefixes are static and based on which Streams objects the metrics are produced for.

 The pattern for metric names is<br>

 ```streams_<objecttype>[_<subobjecttype>]_[_<aggregationtype>]_<streams metric>```